lists.sr.ht is the sr.ht mailing list service.

 Email threads can become trees as participants reply to different messages.
 In the simple case of a linear thread, you will see replies written linearly.
 However, if a thread becomes split, you may see several linear trees of discussion form.

-To reply to a message, click the author's name.
+To reply to a message, click the author's email address.